Nuklai/nuklaivm/README.md

 ### Actions

 - ☑ Transfer both the native asset `NAI` and any other token created by users
-- ☑ Create a token
+- ☑ Create a token(fungible, non-fungible, dataset)
-- ☑ Mint a token
+- ☑ Mint a token(fungible, non-fungible)
-- ☑ Burn a token
+- ☑ Burn a token(fungible, non-fungible)
 - ☑ Register validator for staking
-- ☑ Unregister validator from staking
+- ☑ Withdraw validator from staking
 - ☑ Delegate NAI to any currently staked validator
 - ☑ Undelegate NAI from a staked validator
 - ☑ Claim Validator staking rewards
 - ☑ Claim User delegation rewards
+- ☑ Create dataset
+- ☑ Create dataset using an existing token of type dataset
+- ☑ Initiate contribution to the dataset
+- ☑ Complete contribution to the dataset
+- ☑ Publish the dataset to Nuklai marketplace
+- ☑ Subscribe to the dataset in the Nuklai marketplace
+- ☑ Claim accumulated subscription payment from the Nuklai marketplace

 ### Emission Balancer